 St Peter’s Primary C of E School Curriculum Plan takes its fundamental objectives and aims from the National Curriculum 2014 document and also provides planned opportunities that make up the wider curriculum resulting in a vibrant and highly enriched curriculum

 We believe passionately in giving the children ownership of their learning.
 We support our children in becoming ‘aspirational’ – aiming high – in order to make the most of their learning opportunities.
-We encourage them to challenge themselves and to develop a positive mindset, learning from mistakes.
+We encourage them to challenge themselves and to develop a positive mindset, learning from and valuing mistakes.
 We recognise that opportunities to revisit and practise skills and knowledge help to embed them in long term memory.
 We believe that if they enjoy and achieve success in their learning they will continue as life long learners, seeing the importance of curiosity and creative learning as a part of their life experience.
 Teaching and learning is matched to a range of learning styles; is differentiated to match ability and makes the most of our developing provision in ICT to support this.

 The English Programme of study is used to complement the teaching of other subjects but its fundamental aim is to raise pupil attainment in spoken language, reading, writing, grammar, punctuation and spelling.